“Many who are first will be last, and the last first.”

-It takes guts to follow God the way He asks not the way you think
+It takes guts to follow God the way He asks not the way we think.

 The rich young ruler didn’t have the guts and courage to pursue God.
 He was extremely rich.
 He was young.
 He had power.
 He had fame.
 And he even kept all the religious and moral rules.

 It seemed he was being the best version of himself at that moment.
 He was probably the ambitious “A-player”, the alpha male of his time.
 He was driven and motivated to excel in everything.
-He seemed to be a good human being.
+He seemed to be a good person.

 He was also a seeker.
 That’s why he came looking for Jesus.
 Perhaps he realized that something was still missing in his life in spite of all the success.
 Maybe he was experiencing a God-shaped vacuum inside him that God alone could fill.